Aeronys/NomNomNemo2/README.md

 Some features didn't end up being implemented, but I'd like to consider adding them in later should I ever come back to working on this game.
 I had thought it would be interesting to make the "big fish" of the game behave uniquely by instead of having them hold still during their alert timer, they could instead slowly accelerate towards the player until reaching their max speed.
 Another feature I might like to add in the future is instead of having the "eel slurper" upgrade be something you attain by hitting level 20, it could be a pickup found at the very bottom of the ocean.
 I was considering this because I found that with the bottom of the ocean being so dangerous, I usually ended up beating the game without ever reaching the bottom.
 Adding this pickup requirement to be able to eat eels could make the game more interesting by forcing players to reach the bottom in order to be able to beat the game.
 There were many other small features that were not implemented due to time constraints, such as more advanced audio/volume controls, and a separate buttons class.

 Another challenge was deciding when it was appropriate to create a new class, and which classes to put which functions into.
 Some of these challenges have been previously mentioned, such as the decision to put the ResolveCollision function into main.lua, and the decision to not make a separate buttons class.
 I'm somewhat satisfied with the decisions I've made, but do feel some regret at the way I implemented resolveCollision, as I feel it would've been more appropriate to include it as part of the player class.

+As for technical challenges, one challenge faced was getting the fish hitboxes to feel right.
+Initially the player was eating/being eaten without touching enemy fish, due to the empty space in the image files.
+To overcome this I wrote the function getRealDimensions to go through images pixel by pixel and determine its real dimensions by disregarding any pixels with a value of (0, 0, 0, 0).
+This greatly improved the hitboxes and the feel of the game.
+The hitboxes are still not entirely accurate, as they're simply based on length and width, leaving some room for error if the corners touch, but I deemed them to be good enough for the purposes of this game.

+A related issue was deciding how fish size would be determined.
+I initially had the game determine this by which fish image had the greater pixel count, but I found that this sometimes returned results that were less than intuitive, and so I opted to instead simply determine size by multiplying length by width.

 ## Credits